Akiftsc/Akiftsc/README.md

 - 🔭 I’m currently working on a Café Project.
 - 🌱 I’m currently learning Python and TypeScript
-- 📫 How to reach via e-mail: akiftsc41@gmail.com
+- 📫 Contact me via e-mail: akiftsc41@gmail.com
 <!--
 **Akiftsc/Akiftsc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.